Combat Powder vs Gold Standard Whey: Which Protein is Best?

 Get ready, here are all of the current flavors of Optimum Nutrition Gold Standard Whey:

-Taste: Which why protein powder tastes best?
+Taste: Which whey protein powder tastes best?

 If you’re like me, taste is an important factor when choosing any kind of whey powder.
 To be honest, both Combat Whey and Gold Standard protein powder have good and okay flavors.
+I’m a little disappointed and surprised but I’m a little more let down from this part of the Combat Powder vs Gold Standard comparison.

 When it comes to Combat 100% Whey, I really enjoy the chocolate peanut butter and vanilla flavors.
 While I’ve only tried a few flavors of Combat Whey, each product tastes great.